withastro/roadmap/proposals/0041-i18n-routing.md

 - `prefix-always`: all URLs of the website must have a locale prefix.
 Astro will return a 404 for any route that doesn't fulfill the requirements.
   Use `example.com/[lang]/content/` for every locale.
 - `prefix-other-locales`: the URLs of the default locale must not have a prefix, while the rest of locales must have a locale prefix.
   Use `example.com/content/` for the default locale.
 Use `example.com/[lang]/content/` for other locales.
+  Trying to access to use `example.com/[defaultLocale]/content/` will result into a 404.

 ### Fallback system